bpk68/gatsby-netlify-cms/src/pages/blog/2019-12-22-solving-react-hooks-invalid-hook-call-warning.md

 It's probably less likely that you'll have a Parcel JS specific problem here, but either way, you'll probably find that **your mysterious React invalid hooks error is caused by duplicate React versions**.
 And, since Webpack is arguably the most popular JS bundler out there, there _is_ a good chance you'll be using that to bundle and package your lovely dependency.

-In order to dodge the invalid hooks error caused by duplicate React version, using Webpack, we'll need to do a few things in the dependency project (i.e. the widget you're building):
+In order to dodge the invalid Hooks error caused by duplicate React version, using Webpack, we'll need to do a few things in the dependency project (i.e. the widget you're building):

 ### Set React as a peer dependency